ustwo/bdd-crossplatform-apps/docs/overview.md

 ### Cucumber

-We consider Cucumber to be an esential part of the workflow.
+We consider Cucumber to be an essential part of the workflow.
 The benefits it brings in terms of collaboration far exceed the complexities it adds from a technical point of view over other lower level, platform specific options.

 Cucumber scenarios are written in plain text enabling tests written in a language that is very close to the domain problem ([DSLs](http://martinfowler.com/bliki/BusinessReadableDSL.html)).
 This increases the chances of engaging non-technical people and reduces the chances of misunderstandings.